·

 Follow the signs to your platform and wait for your train to arrive.
 Several trains run on the same line at major stops (such as Rosslyn), so make sure you board the right train.
 Signs at the platform indicate which train it is.

 Board the train and enjoy the ride.
 Just listen for your stop to be announced.
-Newer trains have LED signs onboard that indicate the next stop.
+Newer trains have LED signs onboard, as well, that indicate the next stop.

 The DC Metro has six routes, labeled by color: blue, red, yellow, green, gray and orange.